21 July 2005 London attempted bombings: Investigation

 It was immediately apparent that the explosions were the result of an attempted terrorist attack, but it was initially unclear whether the explosions were a serious attempt to repeat 7 July bombings or were merely a symbolic attack or hoax intended to cause panic rather than mass casualties.
-The explosives used by the bombers consisted of chapatti flour powder mixed with liquid hydrogen peroxide, detonated by a booster charge.
-This was not the same explosive mixture used by the bombers in the 7/7 bombings two weeks earlier, which had used TATP.
+The explosives used by the bombers consisted of chapatti flour powder mixed with concentrated liquid hydrogen peroxide, to be detonated by a charge of TATP.
+This was a similar explosive mixture to that used by the bombers in the 7/7 bombings two weeks earlier, which had used concentrated hydrogen peroxide and pepper.
 It was later confirmed that substantial improvised explosive devices capable of causing significant numbers of casualties had in fact been involved, but had failed to explode.
 The explosions were caused by detonators which failed to detonate the main explosive charge.
 Police later disclosed that some of the devices used had survived the explosions and were available for forensic investigation.

 In relation to the 7 July bombings

 Both sets of bombings involved three Underground trains and a bus; in both cases, rucksacks were involved; and in both cases, the three Underground explosions were roughly simultaneous while the bus explosion was an hour later.
-Moreover, in both cases, the four explosion locations were dispersed around central London in such a way that they could be reasonably said to have occurred "in the north, south, east, and west," recalling the wording of several Islamist manifestos.

 It was later reported that three of the four devices were of similar size and weight to those used on 7 July, with the fourth being housed in a smaller plastic box; all were said to have used the same type of explosive.